commercelayer/commercelayer-sdk/packages/core-sdk/README.md

     git clone https://github.com/<your username>/commercelayer-sdk.git && cd commercelayer-sdk
     ```

+3. Install the workspace from the repository root:

+    ```shell
+    pnpm install
+    ```

+4. Make your changes.
+Most of this package is generated from the API schema — anything you edit under `gen/` will be overwritten.
+Change the generator or `sdk.config.ts` instead, then run `pnpm generate` and commit the result.

-3. Make your changes and create a pull request ([learn how to do this](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)).
+5. Create a pull request ([learn how to do this](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)).
+Lint, types, both test suites and a check that generated output is reproducible run automatically.

-4. Someone will attend to your pull request and provide some feedback.
+6. Someone will attend to your pull request and provide some feedback.

 ## Need help?